Concerned about getting the flu during pregnancy?

 With these tips, you should now be ready to tackle the flu during pregnancy.

-Also, there is still time to get your flu vaccine for this flu season!
+It is time to get your flu vaccine for this flu season!
 And if you are pregnant, talk to your OB-GYN if you have any questions or concerns about the flu or the flu vaccine.

-Learn more about the maternity care services we provide at Bon Secours.
+Learn more about the maternity care services and primary care services we provide at Bon Secours.